The Witches

 Whereby I will be king.

-The argument is exact.
-Macbeth has, within minutes of the prophecy's delivery, mentally converted "shalt be king hereafter" into "the imperial theme" – the political mechanism that will produce his accession.
-The Witches have not, on the play's evidence, instructed him to murder Duncan.
-They have not provided a plan, a weapon, or an opportunity.
-They have simply named the future status he will eventually occupy, and Macbeth's interpretive imagination has done the rest.
+Within minutes of the prophecy’s delivery, Macbeth has mentally converted "shalt be king hereafter" into "the imperial theme" – the political mechanism that will produce his accession.
+The Witches have not instructed him to murder Duncan, provided a plan, or supplied a weapon.
+They have simply named the future status he will eventually occupy, and Macbeth’s interpretive imagination has done the rest.

 Why do the Witches speak in trochaic tetrameter?